rancher/rancher-docs/docs/how-to-guides/advanced-user-guides/manage-projects/manage-project-resource-quotas/override-default-limit-in-namespaces.md

 Although the **Namespace Default Limit** propagates from the project to each namespace when created, in some cases, you may need to increase (or decrease) the quotas for a specific namespace.
 In this situation, you can override the default limits by editing the namespace.

 In the diagram below, the Rancher administrator has a resource quota in effect for their project.
-However, the administrator wants to override the namespace limits for `Namespace 3` so that it has more resources available.
-Therefore, the administrator [raises the namespace limits](../../../new-user-guides/manage-clusters/projects-and-namespaces.md) for `Namespace 3` so that the namespace can access more resources.
+However, the administrator wants to override the cpu limits for `Namespace 3` so that it has more resources available.
+Therefore, the administrator [raises the cpu limits](../../../new-user-guides/manage-clusters/projects-and-namespaces.md) for `Namespace 3` so that the namespace can access more resources.

 <sup>Namespace Default Limit Override</sup>